Tizi006/Entity-Matching-in-Master-Data-Analytics/Readme.md

 ## 4 Integrated Gradients (Captum)

-Hinweis: Getestet mit Python 3.11 und 3.12 (empfohlen).
+Note: Tested with Python 3.11 and 3.12 (recommended).

 Install the requirements from requirements.txt.

 ## 5. Counterfactual explainer

-Hinweis: Getestet mit Python 3.12 (empfohlen).
+Note: Tested with Python 3.12 (recommended).

 If you experience errors when running the counterfactual attack script (e.g. TensorFlow GPU errors, libdevice missing, or NLTK lookup failures), follow the steps below.